NithiN-1808/agentic-rag/README.md

 | HOST | Backend server host | 0.0.0.0 |
 | PORT | Backend server port | 8000 |

-## Error Handling

-The application includes comprehensive error handling:

-- API errors are logged and returned with appropriate status codes
-- Frontend displays user-friendly error messages
-- Detailed logging for debugging and monitoring
-- Graceful fallbacks for common failure scenarios

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-Please ensure your code:
-- Includes appropriate tests
-- Follows the existing code style
-- Updates documentation as needed
-- Includes type hints
-- Has meaningful commit messages

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Security